 Im next to kin.
 When I went to get his ashes they also gave me his debit card.
 We werent talking at the time he died.
 I highly doubt he has anymore than a few hundred dollars in it, if that.
 Him and his wife were on a motorcycle and hit a semi head on.
 Both pronounced dead at the scene.
 His bank...
 Read more »

 If dad passed without owning real property and the assets total less than $100,000.00, it's possible you can use what's called a small estate affidavit to pass the property.
-Please note, if you use one, you'd be swearing by penalty of perjury as to its contents, which you might not have a grasp on...Read more »
+Please note, if you use one, you'd be swearing by penalty of perjury as to its contents, which you might not...Read more »

 I hope you feel comfortable with the attorney you've likely hired to assist you in the probate process.
 I am not an Arizona attorney and can't speak to Arizona law, but in Illinois, we have a 6 month creditor/claims time period.
-Very little happens in that time; we simply wait...Read more »
+Very little happens in that time; we...Read more »

 Generally, estates are subject to probate in Illinois if there is more than $100,000.00 or the person owned real estate.
 If there's no real estate, or the amount of other assets is less than $100,000.00, a document called a Small Estate Affidavit can be used.